Cunningham has 4 TDs, Louisville tops Western Kentucky 35-21

 Tyrrell Pigrome tossed a 12-yard TD to Mitchell Tinsley and finished with 129 yards passing in his WKU debut after transferring from Maryland.
 Omari Alexander blocked a Logan Lupo punt to set up Malik Staples’ 1-yard TD for another Hilltoppers score.

+“We just didn’t execute,” said Staples, who transferred from Louisville.
+“The plays are there, everything’s written up right.
+We’ve just got a lack of execution.
+I think we beat ourselves.”

-The game was played before 11,179 physically distanced fans at Cardinal Stadium.
+The game was played in the rain before 11,179 physically distanced fans at Cardinal Stadium.

 THE TAKEAWAY